Cultural enrichment programs

 Title VI Indian Education integrates Alaska Native and American Indian values into a variety of programs to create an enriching connection for students and their families.

-During the school year we offer the Evening Program for students.
-Where we have tutors, cultural art and open gym.
+During the school year we offer Evening activities for students.
 Title VI also has staff throughout the ASD schools to assist the students and to promote academic success in a cultural context.

 Summer Enrichment Program

 During the summer months we offer the Summer Enrichment Program to Alaska Native and American Indian students that are entering 1st through 8th grade.
 There are two sessions in June and July.
 Students take classes such as Alaska Native Languages, Math, Science, PE, Technology, Cultural Arts, Culinary Arts, and Language Arts.

 The Iñupiat and St. Lawrence Island Yup'ik peoples

 The Iñupiat are the Alaska Native people, whose traditional territory spans the coastline of Norton Sound on the Bering Sea up to the Arctic Ocean all the way to the Canadian border.
 A member of the Eskimo–Aleut language family.
 They are the people of the sea and subsist primarily on whale and seals.
 They also gather local plants and berries.
 Iñupiat art includes detailed ivory carving and elaborate skin sewn items for warmth.
 Their dances tell stories in the movement of the dancers and are very humorous and entertaining.

 “Every Iñupiaq is responsible to all other Iñupiat for the survival of our cultural spirit, and the values and traditions through which it survives.
 Through our extended family, we retain, teach, and live our Iñupiat way.”

 The Athabascan peoples